premos712/SECRET-GWAS/README.md

 > source /opt/openenclave/share/openenclave/openenclaverc
 ```

 Additionally, when the Enclave Node (EN) binary is compiled it will generate a header for the Data Providing Institution (DPI) to use for attestation.
 If you are deploying across multiple machines make sure that you use the same signed binary for every EN instance and distribute the public key to each DPI.
+More details are in the section on multiple machine setups.

-### Running SECRET-GWAS Locally
+### Running SECRET-GWAS on a Single Machine
 We provide example configuration files to get you started.
 To run an example follow the below steps:

 0. The following example is easier if you use three seperate bash shells.
 However it can be done in one by running each command as a background process by adding a `&` to the end of each command